Ever wonder what bloggers make?

 But I’ve had so much fun as a full-time travel blogger and influencer that I have never regretted my decision (and I loved my former day job)!

-Even if I never make a high income as an influencer and travel blogger, I will still happily create content and capture beauty on my travels.
+Even if I never made as high of an income as an influencer and travel blogger, I would still happily create content and capture beauty on my travels.

-But it is exciting to think that, as a business owner, there’s no real limit to how much I could make and that now I am making an even higher income as a blogger than I did at my day job!
+But it is exciting that, as a business owner, there’s no real limit to how much I could make and that now I am making an even higher income as a blogger than I did at my day job!

 I hope this information has inspired you.
 Send me a message if you have questions or comments, I love hearing from my readers!